IncDrops/PollitGo/README.md

     ```bash
     firebase deploy --only functions
     ```
+    (Note: The Stripe Firebase Extension deploys its *own* functions automatically.
+This command is for *your* custom functions in the `functions` directory).

-**Testing the Payment Flow:**
+## Testing the Payment Flow
 1. Ensure `STRIPE_SECRET_KEY` and `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY` are set in `.env.local`.
-2. Restart your Next.js development server if you just added/modified `.env.local`.
+2. Restart your Next.js development server if you just added/modified `.env.local` (`npm run dev`).
 3. Attempt a pledge or tip in your application.
 4. Verify redirection to Stripe Checkout and back to your success/cancel pages.
-5. Check Stripe Dashboard for payment and customer records.
+5. Check Stripe Dashboard for payment and customer records (in test mode).
-6. Check Firebase Extension logs and Stripe webhook logs for `checkout.session.completed` events.
+6. Check Firebase Extension logs (Firebase Console > Extensions > Your Stripe Extension > Logs) and Stripe webhook logs (Stripe Dashboard > Developers > Webhooks > Your Extension Endpoint > Events) for `checkout.session.completed` events.